Jamiu Abiola, a son of the late Moshood Abiola, has called on the Yoruba to vote for President Muhammadu Buhari in 2019 to honour his father.

-Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Thursday, October 18th.
+Good morning Nigeria and welcome to the Concise News roundup of top 10 Nigerian newspapers headlines today, Wednesday, Jan.
+16th.

-Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Wednesday, October 17th.
+Good morning Nigeria and welcome to the Concise News roundup of top 10 Nigerian newspapers headlines today, Tuesday, Jan.
+15th.

-Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Tuesday, October 16th.
+Good morning Nigeria and welcome to the Concise News roundup of top 10 Nigerian newspapers headlines today, Monday, Jan.
+14th.

 Governors of states in Nigeria's South-South region have advised the country's Chief Justice, Justice Walter Onnoghen, not to appear before the Code of Conduct Tribunal (CCT).